 The Award is made on an annual basis, subject to the receipt of suitable nominations.
-Any current IRDG member can submit a nomination, which must be received, in writing, by the IRDG Chairman or Secretary prior to the application deadline, which is the last day of August in each calendar year.
+Any current IRDG member can submit a nomination, which must be received, in writing, by the IRDG Chairman or Secretary prior to the application deadline, which is usually the last day of August in each calendar year but this has been extended to 31st October for 2020.
 Any unsuccessful nominations will be carried over to the following year and can be updated by the nominator before the subsequent deadline.

 There are no formal rules on who can be nominated, but the nominees must obviously:

 - Meet the qualifications above.

 - Have made a distinguished and sustained contribution to Vibrational Spectroscopy.

 - Not have been a previous recipient of the award.

 The candidate may be either employed, emeritus, or retired, but they must be members of the IRDG.